SooperMango/Browse2000/README.md

 # Browse2000
-It is HTML file that uses a google searh bar to serach google
+It is HTML based website that uses a google search bar to search google